Hiroden-651/metaweather-cli/README.md

 * curl
 * jq

-The first two are usually included in most Linux distributions, but jq will most likely needs to be installed using your respective disto's package manager(e.g. `sudo apt instal jq` for Debian/Ubuntu systems).
+The first two are usually included in most Linux distributions, but jq will most likely needs to be installed using your respective disto's package manager(e.g. `sudo apt install jq` for Debian/Ubuntu systems).